 From Proposition \ref{prop:2nd_moment} we derive the following corollary which is Theorem \ref{thm:main:2} (i) and (ii).
 We stated Theorem \ref{thm:main:2} (ii) for $\mu_\infty$, and consequently also $F$, defined on $\partial \DD$.
-The following corollary is stated for $\mu_\infty$ viewed on $\partial\HH$, this is equivalent because the isometry that maps $\HH$ to $\DD$ is a diffeomorphism and thus preserves Hölder--continuity.
+The following corollary is stated for $\mu_\infty$ viewed on $\partial\HH$. {T}his is equivalent because the isometry that maps $\HH$ to $\DD$ is a diffeomorphism and thus preserves Hölder--continuity.

 \begin{cor} \begin{enumerate} \item Consider $F(x)=\mu_\infty((-\infty,x])$, the (random) cumulative distribution function of $\mu_\infty$.
-Then $F$ is almost surely Hölder--continuous for every exponent $\gamma < (1/2) \wedge (\beta/3)$.
+Then $F$ is almost surely Hölder--continuous for every exponent $\gamma < (1/2) \wedge (\beta/6)$.
 In particular, $\mu_\infty$ has no atoms almost surely.

 \item Consider $F^K(x)=\mu^K_\infty((-\infty,x])$, the (random) cumulative distribution function of $\mu^K_\infty$.
 Then $F^K$ is almost surely Hölder--continuous for every exponent $\gamma < 1 \wedge 2\beta$. \end{enumerate} \end{cor}